Ptshah/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_template.md

 Dependencies:

-1. Availability of skilled developers and analysts to integrate and analyze data from Google Analytics.
+1. Availability of analysts to integrate and analyze data from Google Analytics.
 2. Compliance with legal requirements and standards.
 3. Availability of necessary tools and infrastructure.